crcandia/candia_lab/content/en/projects/musicacl/index.md

 slides:
 ---

+MúsicaCL is best presented as a **public output of a collective memory and cultural analytics project**.
+It connects Chilean music with the lab's work on cultural attention, memory, networks, and computational exploration of cultural artifacts.

-MúsicaCL is a creative research line at the intersection of music, data, and culture.
-The project explores how Chilean musical scenes, repertoires, collaborations, influences, and audiences can be studied with computational social science methods.
+The site creates a bridge between research and public exploration: how musical scenes, repertoires, collaborations, influences, and audiences can be organized and understood with computational social science methods.
+It also links music to broader questions about what societies remember, revisit, recommend, and forget.

-The project connects cultural analytics, network science, natural language processing, recommendation systems, and AI-assisted tools for discovering structure in musical catalogs and scenes.
-It also creates a bridge between CRiSS-LAB research on collective memory, cultural attention, and creative ecosystems.
+The public output is available at [musicacl.criss-lab.com](https://musicacl.criss-lab.com/).